Linking Docker's Nginx to the host machine's localhost MySQL

 Command Description

-host_ip=$(ip -4 addr show docker0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}') Extracts the IP address of the host's docker0 interface, which is used to connect from the container to the host services.
+host_ip=$(ip -4 addr show docker0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}') Extracts the IP address of the host's docker0 interface, which is used to connect the container to the host's services.

-mysql -h $host_ip -u root -p Command used inside the Nginx container to connect to the MySQL server running on the host machine using the extracted IP address.
+mysql -h $host_ip -u root -p The command used inside the Nginx container to connect to the host machine's MySQL server via the extracted IP address.

-echo "server { listen 80; location / { proxy_pass http://host.docker.internal:3306; } }" > /etc/nginx/conf.d/default.conf Writes a new Nginx configuration to proxy MySQL requests to the host machine.
+echo "server { listen 80; location / { proxy_pass http://host.docker.internal:3306; } }" > /etc/nginx/conf.d/default.conf Creates a new Nginx configuration to proxy MySQL requests to the host machine.

-To connect an Nginx container to a MySQL instance running on the host, we first need to establish a network bridge.
-The command docker network create --driver bridge hostnetwork creates this custom network, enabling communication between containers on the same network.
-We then start MySQL and Nginx containers on this network using docker run --name mysql-container --network hostnetwork -e MYSQL_ROOT_PASSWORD=root -d mysql:latest and docker run --name nginx-container --network hostnetwork -d nginx:latest, respectively.
-This setup allows the containers to discover and communicate with each other.
-To connect to MySQL from Nginx, we need the host's IP address, which can be obtained with host_ip=$(ip -4 addr show docker0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}').
-This command captures the IP address of the docker0 interface on the host.
+To link a Nginx container to a MySQL instance running on the host, we must first configure a network bridge.
+The command docker network create --driver bridge hostnetwork builds a custom network that allows communication between containers on the same network.
+We then launch MySQL and Nginx containers on this network using docker run --name mysql-container --network hostnetwork -e MYSQL_ROOT_PASSWORD=root -d mysql:latest and docker run --name nginx-container --network hostnetwork -d nginx:latest, respectively.
+This configuration enables the containers to discover and communicate with one another.
+To connect to MySQL using Nginx, we require the host's IP address, which can be acquired using host_ip=$(ip -4 addr show docker0 | grep -oP '(?<=inet\s)\d+(\.\d+){3}').
+This command captures the IP address of the host's docker0 interface.

-Shell Script for Docker Network Setup
+Shell script for Docker Network Setup.

 # Create a Docker network